margaretmf/margaretmf.github.io/keycreativewriting.md

 I am grateful for the spaghetti my brother and I ate for dinner.
 The pasta was so good because it was thinner."

-"Good job on being grateful", says mama.
+"Good job on being grateful", said mama.
 "This list is yours to keep.
 And now that you've developed this list, you can sweetly sleep".

-"Good night", says Gabby to mama, as they share a kiss.
+"Good night", said Gabby to mama, as they shared a kiss.
 "Tomorrow night I will share another list."

 <br>